 - Don’t feed the wildlife- that includes the monkeys.
 They all live off the land.
 And it is illegal to feed alligators in the state of Florida.

-- Want to DIY a trip down the river?
+- Want a DIY a trip down the river?
 Silver Springs Kayaking also rents kayaks out for a day with a shuttle back to the park from the takeout.

 - Family Kayaking Adventures on the Chassahowitzka River